alcatraz627/VueChatAppDemo/README.md

 Chunk splitting and other optimizations are not implemented as the app is quite small and those optimizations will not make a significant improvement in loading speed.

-There is no persistence of login and the login information is lost upon login.
-However, the messages are stored in the Firebase RealTime Database and persist through all changes; and the app shows the message history from the beginning to any user at all times.
+There is no persistence of login, so the login information is lost upon refresh.
+However, the messages are stored in the _Firebase RealTime Database_ and persist through all changes; and the app shows the message history from the beginning to any user at all times.

 The helper libraries and frameworks used:
 - It uses [Vue Material](https://vuematerial.io/) library for the UI elements.